recio-sjogren/personal-website/data/blog/technology-stack.md

 title: 'My tech stack of choice'
 date: '2021-01-24'
 tags: []
 summary: 'For my first technology post, I have decided to write about a book about philosophy.
-Hang in there with me.
-I am reading Zen and the Art of Motorcycle Maintenance by the great Robert M. Pirsig.'
+Hang in there with me.'
 ---

 I am redesigning my personal site with the main goal of having a better surface area for reading.
 I will bump into plenty of hurdles but I’m looking forward to figuring things out 🚀